- This event has passed.

 While there are many effective, evidence-based strategies for addressing challenging behavior in the early childhood classroom, some children need additional support because of exposure to trauma.
 According to the National Institute of Mental Health, a traumatic event is a shocking, scary, or dangerous experience that affects someone emotionally.

 The purpose of this edWebinar is to describe early childhood trauma and discuss ways in which trauma can affect children’s behavior.
-Dr. Pradeep Gidwani and Dr. Sarah Garrity will discuss topics including:
+Dr. Pradeep Gidwani and Dr. Sarah Garrity discuss topics including:

 - Research on childhood trauma, risk and protective factors